SageMaker / Client / create_compilation_job

 CompilationJobArn (string) –

 If the action is successful, the service sends back an HTTP 200 response.
-Amazon SageMaker returns the following data in JSON format:
+Amazon SageMaker AI returns the following data in JSON format:

 CompilationJobArn